 If you pay your contribution annually instead of monthly, you can save significantly.
 So switch to an annual payment method.
 If you pay your insurance premium at once instead of paying twice a year, you save almost 4%.

-There are also some insurance companies that don’t offer monthly payments, including affordable providers.
+Some insurance companies don’t offer monthly payments, including affordable providers.
 If you limit your search because you want to pay monthly, you have fewer options to choose from.

 Don’t Allow Different People to Drive Your Car

-Beginners will have the highest mark-ups.
-The current financial study showed an average premium increase by more than 100%.
+Beginners will have the highest markups.
+The current financial study showed an average premium increase of more than 100%.

 Estimate Your Annual Driving Performance